Rosalind Franklin University of Medicine and Science: School of Graduate and Postdoctoral Studies

 The School of Graduate and Postdoctoral Studies (SGPS) offers several programs, including interdisciplinary graduate programs in biomedical sciences as well as combined degree programs leading to MD/PhD and DPM/PhD degrees.

 College of Pharmacy

-The College of Pharmacy (COP), founded in 2011, is the university's newest school.
-Its four-year program prepares students to practice in a variety of settings.
+The College of Pharmacy (COP), founded in 2011, offers a four-year program that prepares students to practice in a variety of settings.

 The pharmacy curriculum includes four types of teaching environments: lectures, workshops (where students work in small groups to solve problems and discuss patient cases), labs (where students practice formulating unique drug dosage forms or practice patient care in simulated environments), and experiential courses (clinical rotations).
 Rotations begin in the first year and are required throughout the program.
 The COP partners with medical centers, clinics, and community pharmacies in the Chicago and Wisconsin metropolitan areas to provide rotations.

 Upon completion of coursework, students are awarded a Doctorate of Pharmacy (PharmD).

 The COP is the only college of pharmacy in Lake County.

+College of Nursing

+The College of Nursing welcomed its first cohort of students in 2022 with a goal of creating a pipeline to meet a growing need for a highly educated nursing workforce in Lake County, Illinois.
+The school has affiliation agreements with Northwestern Medicine, Ann and Robert H. Lurie Children's Hospital of Chicago, NorthShore University Health System, the Lake County Health Department and the Captain James A. Lovell Federal Health Care Center.
+It also has academic partnerships with Lake Forest College — including an accelerated Health Professions Program for LFC graduates to complete graduate degrees at RFU — and the College of Lake County.